Background pattern

 Do not take Serragrip:

-• If you are allergic to the active ingredients or any of the other components of this medication (listed in section 6).
+• If you are allergic to the active ingredients or to any of the other components of this medication (listed in section 6).

-• If you are taking any antidepressant (monoamine oxidase inhibitors (MAOIs) and tricyclic antidepressants) or any antiparkinsonian medication (such as methyldopa).
+• If you are taking any antidepressant medication (monoamine oxidase inhibitors (MAOIs) and tricyclic antidepressants) or any antiparkinsonian medication (such as methyldopa).
 You should wait 15 days between taking these medications and Serragrip.

 Warnings and precautions

 • Do not take more medication than recommended in section 3.
-How to take Serragrip.
+How to take Serragrip

 Paracetamol should be administered with caution in the following situations: